Edward A. Newman

-Edward A. Newman (January 9, 1853 – May 20, 1909) was a prominent businessman from Portland, Maine, United States.
+Edward A. Newman (January 9, 1853 – May 20, 1909) was an American businessman from Portland, Maine.
 He was general manager of the Portland Railroad Company and vice-president of the New England Street Railway Club.

 He was well known among the street railway community of the United States, and during his tenure, Portland's streetcar service was recognized as the best in the country.

-Life and career
+Early life

 Newman was the son of Edward Newman, a well-known citizen of the Deering neighborhood of Portland.
 He had two sisters: Mary and Abbie.
 His father died in 1898.

 He grew up in Westbrook, Maine, where he attended the public school, followed by Westbrook Seminary.

+Career

 In 1875, he joined, as a clerk, the office of the Portland Railroad Company.
 The following year, he was elected treasurer of the company, assisting Harrison J. Libby in overseeing the railroad's operation.

 Newman succeeded George W. Soule as superintendent.

-He was a 32nd-degree Freemason, a member of Deering Lodge, F. and A. M., Portland Commandery, Knights Templar and to Fraternity Lodge, I. O. O. F, of Woodfords.
+He was a 32nd-degree Freemason, a member of Deering Lodge, F. and A. M., Portland Commandery, Knights Templar and to Fraternity Lodge I. O. O. F. of Woodfords.